The future of biology

 “If you’re a fish, this happens through dropping scales, and also through the distribution of sex cells (gametes) in the water.
 And if an animal gets eaten, body parts go flying, and their genetic material can be identified in a sample.”

-There are two methods for identifying sources of eDNA:
+According to Professor Burrows, there are two methods for identifying sources of eDNA:

 - If you’re looking for a specific species in your sample, that’s referred to as DNA Barcoding – you’re using a specific gene test to target a single species.

 - If you want to identify all the species in the sample, that’s called DNA Metabarcoding.

 “That’s the ultimate goal,” says Professor Burrows.
 “We need to know everything that’s living in a particular area.”